aquibazhar/youtube-clone/README.md

 - [Auth0](https://auth0.com/) for OAuth

 ## What's missing❓

 ### Customized Channels

 Allow users to personalize their video channels with banners, display pictures, titles, and descriptions.

 ### Custom Playlists and Management

 Enable users to create and manage their own playlists, add videos to them, and make them public for other users to discover.

 ### Search Suggestions

 Feature to display previous search results as suggestions while searching.

 ### Unit/Integration tests 🧪

 I skipped writing test for this project.

 ## Support 🤝

 Give a ⭐️ if you like this project!

 Thanks a lot for stopping by and supporting me!

-## License 📝
-Feel free to use my code on your project.
-Please put a reference to this repository.

-This project is under the MIT license.
-See the [LICENSE]() for more information.